ebkalderon/dotfiles/README.md

 ## Updating

-To grab the latest version from Git, run:
+To grab the latest version from Git, preserving most local changes, run:

 ```
 $ updaterc